NormanLo4319/Basic_Algorithms_with_Python/README.md

 ### III.
 Quicksort

 "Quicksort" is developed by British computer scientist Tony Hoare in 1959.
 It is also known as "divide-and-conquer algorithm".
 It first divides the input arrange into two smaller sub-arrays: the low elements and the high elements.
 It then recursively sorts the sub-arrays.

+### IV.
+Merge Sort
+Merge sort is another divide-and-conquer algorithm commonly used in data science.
+The idea of merge sort is based on the idea of breaking down a list into several sub-lists until each sublist consists of a signle element and merging those sublists in a manner that results into a sorted list.